cloudnative-pg/cloudnative-pg/docs/src/backup_volumesnapshot.md

 ## Persistence of volume snapshot objects

-By default, `VolumeSnapshot` objects created by CloudNativePG are retained after deleting the `Backup` object that originated them, or the `Cluster` they refer to.
+By default, `VolumeSnapshot` objects created by CloudNativePG are retained after deleting the `Backup` object that originated them, or the cluster they refer to.
-Such behavior is controlled by the `.spec.backup.volumeSnapshot.snapshotOwnerReference` option which accepts the following values:
+Such behavior is controlled by the `.spec.backup.volumeSnapshot.snapshotOwnerReference` option, which accepts the following values:

-- `none`: no ownership is set, meaning that `VolumeSnapshot` objects persist after the `Backup` and/or the `Cluster` resources are removed
+- `none` – No ownership is set, meaning that `VolumeSnapshot` objects persist after the `Backup` or `Cluster` resources are removed.
-- `backup`: the `VolumeSnapshot` object is owned by the `Backup` resource that originated it, and when the backup object is removed, the volume snapshot is also removed
+- `backup` – The `VolumeSnapshot` object is owned by the `Backup` resource that originated it.
+When the backup object is removed, the volume snapshot is also removed.
-- `cluster`: the `VolumeSnapshot` object is owned by the `Cluster` resource that is backed up, and when the Postgres cluster is removed, the volume snapshot is also removed
+- `cluster` – The `VolumeSnapshot` object is owned by the `Cluster` resource that's backed up.
+When the Postgres cluster is removed, the volume snapshot is also removed.

-In case a `VolumeSnapshot` is deleted, the `deletionPolicy` specified in the `VolumeSnapshotContent` is evaluated:
+If a `VolumeSnapshot` is deleted, the `deletionPolicy` specified in the `VolumeSnapshotContent` is evaluated:

-- if set to `Retain`, the `VolumeSnapshotContent` object is kept
+- If set to `Retain`, the `VolumeSnapshotContent` object is kept.
-- if set to `Delete`, the `VolumeSnapshotContent` object is removed as well
+- If set to `Delete`, the `VolumeSnapshotContent` object is removed as well.

 !!!
 Warning
-    `VolumeSnapshotContent` objects do not keep all the information regarding the backup and the cluster they refer to (like the annotations and labels that are contained in the `VolumeSnapshot` object).
+    Like the annotations and labels that are contained in the `VolumeSnapshot` object, `VolumeSnapshotContent` objects don't keep all the information regarding the backup and the cluster they refer to.
 Although possible, restoring from just this kind of object might not be straightforward.
-For this reason, our recommendation is to always backup the `VolumeSnapshot` definitions, even using a Kubernetes level data protection solution.
+For this reason, we recommend always backing up the `VolumeSnapshot` definitions, even using a Kubernetes-level data-protection solution.

 The value in `VolumeSnapshotContent` is determined by the `deletionPolicy` set in the corresponding `VolumeSnapshotClass` definition, which is referenced in the `.spec.backup.volumeSnapshot.className` option.

-Please refer to the [Kubernetes documentation on Volume Snapshot Classes](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) for details on this standard behavior.
+See [Volume Snapshot Classes](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) in the Kubernetes documentation for details on this standard behavior.

 ## Example

-The following example shows how to configure volume snapshot base backups on an EKS cluster on AWS using the `ebs-sc` storage class and the `csi-aws-vsc` volume snapshot class.
+This example shows how to configure volume snapshot base backups on an EKS cluster on AWS using the `ebs-sc` storage class and the `csi-aws-vsc` volume snapshot class.

 !!!
 Important
-    If you are interested in testing the example, please read ["Volume Snapshots" for the Amazon Elastic Block Store (EBS) CSI driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/snapshot) <!-- wokeignore:rule=master -->
+    If you're interested in testing the example, see ["Volume Snapshots" for the Amazon Elastic Block Store (EBS) CSI driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/snapshot) <!-- wokeignore:rule=master -->
     for detailed instructions on the installation process for the storage class and the snapshot class.

-The following manifest creates a `Cluster` that is ready to be used for volume snapshots and that stores the WAL archive in a S3 bucket via IAM role for the Service Account (IRSA, see [AWS S3](appendixes/object_stores.md#aws-s3)):
+This manifest creates a cluster that's ready to be used for volume snapshots and that stores the WAL archive in an S3 bucket via the IAM role for the service account (IRSA, see [AWS S3](appendixes/object_stores.md#aws-s3)):

 ``` yaml
 apiVersion: postgresql.cnpg.io/v1